Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 3. Synecdoche, New York

-Directed by Charlie Kaufman, this sly pic is arguably one of the most depressing movies ever made, but also a favorite for many cinephiles.
+Directed by Charlie Kaufman, Synecdoche, New York is arguably one of the most depressing movies ever made, but also a favorite for many cinephiles.
 Statutory warning; only watch it when you're really willing to sob.

 The talented filmmaker has a unique ability to bring serene profoundness into weirdest of premises, and he's done it once again here with an initially sombre yet eventually uplifting take on ‘everything.’
 This two-hour ride is so densely packed it's easy to lose track of the multi-layered storyline.

 Watching the events unfold can be too much to bear at times, to the extent where you might have to pause and take a breather.
 Is it a brilliant masterpiece?
 Yes.
 Is it worth re-watching?
 Depends on how much you can stand.

 The plot spins around a couple who meet on a train.
 They connect, only to realize that this meeting might not have been as spontaneous as they had thought.
 Something is not quite right about their relationship, and there is a sense that it's being monitored.
 Will they figure it out before it's too late?